 Know the Risks

 Any investment is risky, in fact, riskier the investment is, better is the return on that investment.
 Reale state investment is very risky, perhaps riskier than stock investment.
 So, of course, you need to know the risks of real estate investing.

 There’s absolutely no liquidity here, unlike stocks which you can sell off any time you want to, a home can’t be sold unless there’s a buyer.
 For rental homes, another big factor is the tenant.

-Unless you get your tenants move out, you can not sell the property.
+Unless you get your tenants to move out, you can not sell the property.
 Almost always there’ll be a notice period.
 Which makes liquidity situation even worse.

 Historically price of real estate properties depends on numerous factors.
 A natural calamity is perhaps one of the tops three.
 If your rental home is damaged by hurricanes, tornados or fire, you’ll end up losing money.

 Even with insurance, you really can’t make up and break even with your mortgage payment on the property plus taxes and fees.

 The way real estate properties are bought and sold, you can only make money if your property sells for the significantly higher price than your buying price.
 The realtor commission takes up a significant portion of your profit.

 Choose the Right Neighborhood